Back to blog

 • Browser-based and shareable.
 Workflows live in the browser, so a sequence you build in one lab runs the same way in another.

 • No lock-in on execution.
-Instrument runs use the TestFlow desktop runner or the cloud runner on GitHub, so you are never trapped in one vendor's software stack.
+Instrument runs use the TestFlow desktop runner, so you are never trapped in one vendor's software stack.

 When to use which

-Use BenchVue when your bench is all Keysight, you work on one PC, and the free version covers your logging needs.
+Use BenchVue when your bench is all Keysight, you work on one PC, and the free features cover your logging needs.
+Reach for Python when you have software discipline and want full control at zero license cost.
 Reach for TestFlow when your bench is mixed-vendor, you want to share and version test sequences across a team, or you want to go from a plain-English request to a running validation plan in minutes instead of building each step by hand.

 Try it on your own bench

 You can point TestFlow at the exact instruments you already run BenchVue on.
-Upload a datasheet, get a validation plan, and run it across any vendor on your bench.
+Connect them, describe the measurement you need in plain English, and run the generated workflow across any vendor on your bench.

-Start free at testflow.io and turn your next datasheet into an automated test plan in minutes.
+Start free at app.testflowinc.com and turn your next test request into a running workflow in minutes.

 Ready to automate your lab?